 From the station you have a couple options.
 You can take a taxi, a tour bus (which is a great option if you’re wanting to go to other tourist spots in the area that day.
 But if you only want to visit Nami island take a local bus instead.)

 Above I’ve included a map of Gapyeong station.
 At the top in orange are trains coming from Sangbong station in the direction of Chuncheon.
 Both ITX and Korail come and go from the same platforms so this is where you will get off.
-There are escalators, stairs and an elevator, so take what you want to get down or up.
+There are escalators, stairs and an elevator, so take what you want.
 The green is back towards Seoul aka Sangbon station.
-This is the same, both ITX and Korail also use these platforms if they come to a different platform it’ll just be the one behind you.
+This is the same, both ITX and Korail also use these platforms.
 Usually it’s platform 3.
 But if the ITX and Korail are arriving around the same time the Korail will come up behind you.
 Make sure you get on the correct train you plan to take, either ITX or Korail because they stop at different stations (Korail hits all of them on the way to Sangbong, while ITX is faster and costs a bit more).
-This platform also have all the options for going up or down.
+This platform also has all the same options for going up or down.

 There are bathrooms in the station just outside of the gates.
 They have soap and toilet paper and hand dryers though the hand dryers spit out cold weak air.
+(A luxury in Korea.)
 There is also a tiny shop in the station to buy a snack.
 Sometimes it closes and changes so don’t rely on it for your food.

 The pink star is for the regular local buses.
 This is all of them.
 The bus that takes me to my town out in the mountains stops here as well as a whole myriad of them.
 And sometimes the bus just says BUS on the front and not the number.
 The majority of these will take you into Gapyeong city to the bus station, which is not in the same direction as Nami island at all.
 You’re going to want one of the following buses: 33-5 or 33-8.